Skip to content

 Unified Tooling

-Previously, Python development required juggling pip for packages, virtualenv or venv for environments, pyenv for Python versions, pip-tools for lockfiles, and pipx for tools. uv consolidates this entire stack.
-One tool handles package installation, environment creation, Python version management, lockfile generation, and tool execution.
+Python development previously required pip for packages, virtualenv or venv for environments, pyenv for Python versions, and pip-tools for lockfiles. pipx added yet another tool for running CLI applications. uv consolidates this entire stack into a single binary that handles package installation, environment creation, Python version management, and lockfile generation.
 Learn the difference between pip and uv.

 Easy Drop-In Replacement